- North Korea sub-tree in China

 North Korea has a surprisingly long history of tank and AFV production, with some of their most recent developments being very interesting.
 During the Korean War, and for a couple decades after, North Korea relied on Soviet hand-me-downs, namely T-34s and their derivatives, T-55s, etc. In the 70s, the DPRK started development of their first MBTs based on their copy of the T-62 (Ch’ŏnma), which have continually been upgraded to this day.

 Alongside these vehicles, North Korea has developed a number of APCs, primarily by taking Chinese or Soviet designs and ‘copying’ them.
 The M2010 APC is a result of the combination of features from the BTR-80, BTR-60PB, 323 APC (itself a modified Chinese Type 63 APC) and PT-76B.
-This 6x6 version is a development of the original 8x8 APC, but is still very similar.
-It has gone on to form the basis for the M2018 6x6 NLOS ATGM carrier.

 The APC has the same crew layout as the BTR-80s, with a commander, driver and gunner.
 It likely also has the same armour layout as the BTR-80s, with roughly 9mm all around.

 Some vehicles have been seen with Igla MANPADs but I personally don’t think these should be added in game, as that would drastically raise the BR of an otherwise 3.0-4.0 worthy vehicle.